 How Does the Electronic Payment System Work?

-Electronic payment systems are sophisticated platforms that facilitate the transfer of funds between parties, often initiated from one bank account to another.
+Electronic payment systems (E-payments) are sophisticated platforms that facilitate the transfer of funds between parties, often initiated from one bank account to another.
 Here’s a step-by-step explanation of how electronic payments typically operate:

 1. Entering Payment Information